rfourquet/SafeREPL.jl/README.md

 * Using new number types by default in the REPL might reveal many missing methods for these types and render the REPL less usable than ideal.
-  Time for opening ticket/issues in the corresponding projects :)
+  Good opportunity for opening ticket/issues in the corresponding projects :)
+  In the meantime, this can be mitigated by the use of `$`.

 * float literals are stored as `Float64` in the Julia AST, meaning that information can be lost: